A's Use Late Offensive Surge To Top Mariners 5-2

+SEATTLE (AP) — The Oakland Athletics are surging into the All-Star break and Brett Anderson continues to turn out one quality start after another.

-SEATTLE (AP) — Franklin Barreto hit his first home run of the season, Robbie Grossman added a pinch-hit, two-run double in the ninth inning, and the Oakland Athletics beat the Seattle Mariners 5-2 on Friday night.
+Anderson had another solid performance pitching into the seventh inning, Franklin Barreto hit his first home run of the season and Robbie Grossman added a pinch-hit, two-run double in the ninth inning as the A’s beat the Seattle Mariners 5-2 on Friday night.

-The A’s won for the sixth time in seven games, thanks to a strong start by Brett Anderson and some key hits in the late innings.
+The A’s won for the sixth time in seven games and Anderson put a cap his strong first half of the season.

+“I’ve always been confident in my ability to get people out whenever I’ve been healthy.
+Luckily, aside from a few nicks and knacks here and there, I’ve been able to go out there and give us a chance to win, for the most part,” Anderson said.
+“It’s always nice to be healthy.
+I feel confident in myself whenever I am healthy and hopefully I can continue that in the second half.”

+Friday marked Anderson’s 18th start of the season, which is the fourth most for any season in his career.
+He managed just 17 starts last year.
+And he continued his strong run over the past month, pitching into the seventh inning for the fifth time in six starts.
+Anderson (9-5) allowed two earned runs or less for the third time in his past four outings.
+His only outlier of the past month was a start against Tampa Bay when he allowed seven runs in three innings.
+Anderson struck out four and walked none.

 Oakland took advantage of two errors by Seattle right fielder Domingo Santana on one play in the seventh inning to take the lead and cost Mariners lefty Yusei Kikuchi a chance at a victory in his best start since early May.
 Grossman provided insurance in the ninth lining a two-out shot off the wall against reliever Dan Altavilla.